isabella232/office-developer-exchange-docs.de-DE/docs/web-service-reference/updatefolder-operation.md

 - [FolderId](folderid.md)

-## <a name="updatefolder-error-response-example"></a>Antwortbeispiel UpdateFolder-Fehler
+## <a name="updatefolder-error-response-example"></a>UpdateFolder-Fehlerantwort Beispiel

 ### <a name="description"></a>Beschreibung

-Das folgende Beispiel zeigt eine Fehlerantwort an eine UpdateFolder-Anforderung.
+Das folgende Beispiel zeigt eine Fehlerantwort auf eine UpdateFolder-Anforderung.

 ### <a name="code"></a>Code